Tired of Reading? Please listen to the blog |

 The future of Internal Medicine is bright and vibrant.
 The advances in medical technology and the increasing shift towards the automation of healthcare delivery are transforming Internal Medicine in the year 2023 and beyond.
 Automation and robotics are becoming increasingly common in medical practice, and this trend will likely continue in the coming years.

-In addition to this, the management of chronic diseases is also increasing, so expect to see Internal Medicine physicians becoming even more specialized in managing complex cases.
+In addition, the management of chronic diseases is also increasing, so expect to see Internal Medicine physicians becoming even more specialized in managing complex cases.
 Additionally, the number of Internal Medicine physicians with an extra focus on pharmacology or informatics is also rising.

 In the future, Internal Medicine physicians may take a more active role in digital health technologies, such as Telemedicine, to provide better care and care management.
 Additionally, with the increased use of Artificial Intelligence in healthcare, keep your eyes peeled for AI-enabled Internal Medicine physicians.